 Program 1.8.1.
-Expand Niche Retail Market: Auto-Related Uses, Ethnic Sit-Down, Markets, and Gathering Places
+Expand Niche Retail Market: Auto-Related Uses, Cultural Cuisine and Markets, and Gathering Places

-Program 1.8.1 expands the existing niche retail market, including auto-related uses, ethnic sit-down markets, and gathering places.
-"Gathering place" uses-such as coffee houses, barber shops, bakeries, and pubs-create a setting, separate from home and work, where a community meets and collects.
+Program 1.8.1 expands the existing niche retail market, including auto-related uses, cultural restaurants and markets, and gathering places.
+"Gathering place" uses such as coffee houses, barber shops, bakeries, and pubs-create a setting, separate from home and work, where a community meets and collects.
 Existing cafes in and around the Plan area are routinely packed, and serve as study halls and gathering places for the area.
 However, certain segments within the Plan Area lack such an established gathering place.

-Sit-down markets, specialty markets and restaurants (particularly ethnic) draw upon and market existing diverse cultures of the Plan Area and attract non-local visitors and customers to the Plan area.
+Specialty markets and restaurants (particularly those serving traditional cuisine from diverse cultures) draw upon and market the existing ethnic and cultural diversity of the Plan Area and attract non-local visitors and customers to the Plan area.
 The accommodation and food service industry employs approximately 10 percent of Ashland Cherryland workers, and presents an opportunity to increase area employment options.